stepanataccolade/docsv2/sources/ci_configure.md

 In the above example, replace the repo/image name with your image name and the tags with the ones you need for your image.

 ### Pushing to GCR/ECR with custom images
-All standard images in our [drydock repository on Docker Hub](https://hub.docker.com/u/drydock/) have the required CLIs preinstalled, so you can run a docker build or push with no effort.
+All standard images in our [drydock repository on Docker Hub](https://hub.docker.com/u/drydock/) have the required CLIs preinstalled, so you can run a docker build or push in any section of your yml with no effort.

-If you are using a custom image for your build and you want to do a docker build or push to Google Container Registry or Amazon's ECR in your `post_ci` or `on_success` sections, you will need to install the necessary CLI in your custom image.
+If you are using a custom image for your build and you want to do a docker build or push to Google Container Registry or Amazon's ECR in your `post_ci` or `on_success` sections, you will need to install the necessary CLI in your custom image. **This is not a requirement if you are pushing the image in the `push` section.**

 ####gcloud SDK
-This is required if you want to pull from or push to GCR.
+This is required if you want to pull from or push to GCR in your `ci`, `post_ci`, `on_success` or `on_failure` sections.
 Include the following in your Dockerfile to install the gcloud SDK:

 ```
 echo "================= Adding gclould binaries ============"